-The Combined BSSBE + MHP Degree Program provides academically qualified students an opportunity to complete both the Bachelor of Science in Sustainability and the Built Environment (BSSBE) and the Master of Historic Preservation (MHP) degrees in a shorter period of time.
+The Sustainable Preservation Combined Degree Program provides academically qualified students an opportunity to complete both the Bachelor of Science in Sustainability and the Built Environment (BS-SBE) and the Master of Historic Preservation (MHP) degrees in a shorter period of time.
 The program allows students to “double-count” graduate courses toward both degrees, thus reducing the time it would normally take to graduate by a semester or more.
 The Combined Degree program reduces the cost of both degrees and enhances students’ marketability for career advancement.

 How to Apply

-Meet with MHP’s Graduate Coordinator during your sophomore year or two years prior to completing your Bachelor’s degree to determine whether you are eligible.
+Meet with MHP’s Graduate Coordinator during your sophomore year or two years prior to completing your Bachelor’s degree in Sustainability and the Built Environment to determine whether you are eligible.
 If eligible, fill out an application form in consultation with the BSSBE advisor and the MHP Graduate Coordinator.
-During the first semester of your senior year, take the GRE and initiate the Graduate School application process.
+During the first semester of your senior year, initiate the Graduate School application process.
 Meet with MHP’s Graduate Coordinator as needed regarding any questions about the admissions process into the MHP program.
 It is the applicant’s responsibility to provide complete documentation to the Historic Preservation Program, the Office of Admissions, and the Graduate School by the respective deadlines.

 Financial aid may be available for the graduate portion of the program.
 Undergraduate degree costs should be satisfied with existing financial aid, such as Bright Futures and Prepaid Tuition.
 Bright Futures can cover the undergraduate costs of graduate courses that apply to the undergraduate degree up to the maximum allowed by Bright Futures for the respective undergraduate program.
 Prepaid Tuition can fund the first 120 hours of the undergraduate program.
 Students will be responsible for the difference in tuition between the undergraduate and graduate course rates.